-- 2. Make sure all electrical acessories are turned off.
-Start engine, open battery post adapter switch and place carburetor on highest step of fast idle cam. - 3.
+- l.
+Test generator current output first, as described in subparagraph a.
+Leave test instrument connected, but make sure field jumper is removed, if used. - 2.
+Make sure all electrical accessories are turned off.
+Start engine.
+Open battery post adapter switch and place carburetor on step of fast idle cam which will result in approximately 1500 RPM. - 3.
 Turn tester control knob to "1/4 OHM" position.
-After voltage reading stabilizes, any reading between 13.5 and 14.5 volts is okay.
-If voltage regulator setting is within limits and battery condition has been satisfactory, voltage setting should not be disturbed. - 4.
-If voltage regulator setting is out of limits, remove regulator cover, lifting cover carefully straight up.
+Run engine a minimum of 15 minutes to normalize regulator temperature.
+Cycle the regulator by detaching then reconnecting the harness connector at the regulator.
+Read voltmeter.
+Any reading between 13.5 and 14.5 volts is okay.
+If voltage regulator setting is within these limits and battery condition has been satisfactory, voltage setting should not be disturbed.

+4. If voltage regulator setting is out of limits, unplug connector from regulator, then remove regulator cover.

-CAUTION: If the cover touches either regulator unit, the resulting arc may ruin the regulator assembly.
+CAUTION: If cover touches either regulator unit while the regulator is connected and operating, the resulting arc may ruin the regulator assembly.

-5. Adjust voltage regulator to 14.0 volts.
-To increase voltage setting, increase spring tension; to decrease setting, decrease spring tension.
+5. Reinstall connector to regulator.
+Adjust voltage regulator to 14 volts.
+To increase voltage setting, increase spring tension; to decrease voltage setting, decrease spring tension.
 See Figure 68-15.